semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 {% endhighlight %}

 The response is more complex than the response we were used to.
-It is composed of many fields: `took`, which is the total time it took to Elasticsearch to run all queries (in milliseconds).
-The `errors` field (a boolean), indicates whether the process encountered errors; if set to `true`, it doesn't mean that the whole process failed, but that an error occurred with at least one of the queries.
+It is composed of many fields: `took`, which is the **total time it took to Elasticsearch to run all queries** (in milliseconds).
+The `errors` field (a boolean), indicates whether the process encountered errors; if set to `true`, it **doesn't mean that the whole process failed**, but that an error occurred with **at least one of the queries**.
 Finally, the `items` field is an array.
 It contains a set of objects, describing the result of each query you sent.
 The object contains information such as index name, type, id, version (actually, it should remember you the result returned for the CRUD operations).
 The object also contains a `status` field, filled with an HTTP code.
 Also, if something went wrong, the object should contain an `error` field, describing the error.